You Earned a Ticket!

 What is the DREAM Act?

 In 2001 and subsequent years, Congress considered federal legislation to create a path to citizenship for immigrants who were brought to the U.S. as children without documentation.
-As of 2024 it has not passed.
+As of 2025 it has not passed, and the Trump administration seems unlikely to pursue it.

 Can undocumented students attend college in California?